 The best online platform for your organization will be one that’s compatible with the software you already have or that offers integrations that can help your nonprofit grow.

 It’s important, for example, to consider how your platform will integrate with your nonprofit CRM.
 A streamlined integration process will transfer your donor data automatically, which can save your organization time, money, and resources.

 And don’t forget about your matching gifts strategy—if you’re already using a matching gifts database, you want to make sure that your new online fundraising platform can integrate that software into your donation pages.

-The more comprehensive your platform, the more centralized your various campaign tasks will be.
+The more comprehensive your online fundraising software, the more centralized your various campaign tasks will be.

 It’s much easier to gain a big picture of who your donors are when all of your donor data is contained in one place.
 Centralization and integration allow you to use the information you have to craft an informed fundraising strategy and reach your donors most effectively.

 If you start off with a donor management database that offers a variety of integration options like Bloomerang, you’ll be more able to easily and intuitively flow your data between your new online fundraising platform and your existing database.